aiida-vasp/aiida-vasp/doc/source/tutorials/fcc_si_dos.rst

    And as you can see, ``dos`` is now listed in the output.

+   Now, as you may already know, running with such a dense k-point grid for the initial calculation is usually not a good idea.
+It is more efficient to pre-converge the electronic states using a more sparse k-point grid and then restart the calculation using a more dense k-point grid when calculating the density of states.

 .. _AiiDA: https://www.aiida.net
 .. _density of states for FCC Si: https://cms.mpi.univie.ac.at/wiki/index.php/Fcc_Si_DOS
 .. _VASP: https://www.vasp.at